akshithkamatala/sales-receivables-prediction/README.md

+# Tools used
+1. Exxcel
+2. Alteryx
+3. Python

 # Receivables Analytics – From ETL to Prediction

 This project combines **Alteryx** and **Python** to analyze and predict bad debt provisions using real-world financial dataset of over 227,000 financial records from companies across 46 industries.
 The objective was to understand credit efficiency, identify industry-level risk patterns, and build a basic predictive model using Python.